Scorpion Prison

 The Al-Aqrab Prison (سجن العقرب; official name Tora Prison 992 Maximum-Security) is a supermax prison in Helwan, Egypt, south of Cairo.
-It is used for political prisoners and opponents of the Egyptian government, who include Muslim Brotherhood and April 6 Youth Movement leaders, as well as political activists.
+It is used for political prisoners and opponents of the Egyptian government, which includes Muslim Brotherhood and April 6 Youth Movement leaders, as well as political activists.
 Inmates allegedly suffer from ill-treatment and shortages of food.
 The prison became known during the rule of Hosni Mubarak.

 Prison site

 Scorpion Prison is located two kilometers from the gate of the official Tora Prison area, but its position as a high security prison, and like the last of the cluster in the famous Tora chain, made its location, even though it is at the back of the prisons, distinctive as it is surrounded by a wall of seven meters high.
 The gates are armored from the inside and the outside, and the officers' offices are completely behind iron bars and barriers.